NethermindEth/general-agents-module/README.md

 -  `metadataVault`
     > This type works as a store for every data that is passed to the `FindingGenerator`.
 It is a `dict` with `string` as keys and `any` type in its values.
 -  `FindingGenerator`
     > All the approaches receives a function with this type.
 This function will be in charge of creating the Findings when the agent's conditions are met.
-This function can receives a `metadataVault` as parameter where finding's relevant information will be set, this information can be used for creating more informative findings.
+This function can receives a `metadataVault` as parameter where finding's relevant information will be pass, this information can be used for creating more informative findings.
 This type is an alias for `(metadata?: metadataVault) => Finding`.
 The information set in the `metadataVault` for every approach will be describe in the approach documentation.

 ## Approaches